 - Do they bring back-up equipment?
-We can say with 750 weddings under our belts that it’s necessary to bring back-up equipment for everything that can break or stop working.
+We can say with almost 800 weddings under our belts that it’s necessary to bring back-up equipment for everything that can break or stop working.

 - How many weddings have they done?
 Some only do 1 or 2 a year.
 Most likely, hiring an inexperienced videographer will result in a memory of your wedding that you’re embarrassed to show to others, and isn’t enjoyable enough to watch multiple times.
 Weddings are actually very difficult to pull off well, because they’re “on-the-fly” shooting (with no second takes).
 If you want a job well-done, hire someone with more experience.
 It will cost more, but the end result and memories are well worth the extra money.